Frontalis Muscle Pain: Signs and Symptoms

 Where is the frontalis muscle?

-The frontalis muscle is the muscle of the forehead.
+The frontalis is a facial muscle found in the forehead.

 - Wrinkles the skin of the forehead

 - Constant frowning

 You use the frontalis muscle when you frown and raise your eyebrows.